GrinonBarrett/Taksidos/Core Rules/Magic/Spells.md

 **Effect**: You cause a 3 yard fan of necrotic energy to pulse out.
 Anything in the area suffers a necrotic attack.
 After a number of rounds has passed equal to the spell's tier, any afflicted creature is subject to an incapacitation save.
 A creature with no remaining hitpoints has disadvantage on this save.

+Undead creatures and those produced by the animation spell cannot be subject to the disadvantage for not having hitpoints.

 **At Higher Tiers**: Each tier beyond the minimum allows you pulse the wave 1 yard further or reduce the casting time by 1 action (to a minimum of 2 actions).

 **Critical Failure**: You lose hitpoints equal to the tier of this spell.
 If you do not have enough hitpoints, you must succeed a number of incapacitation saves equal to the difference.
 Then you and any non-undead creature within 3 yards suffer a necrotic attack.